geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 ### Task 8 – Manage Connection Filters

-You were just contacted by Adatum’s CTO.
+Holly has been contacted by Adatum’s CTO.
 He is upset that he keeps finding email from friends and business associates in his junk email folder, and he’s even had email blocked entirely by a spam filter.
 He has asked Holly to address this problem by making sure that email sent from people that are trusted isn't blocked.
-You have investigated the situation and have found that in Exchange Online, you can create a connection filter policy that defines a list of IP addresses that you trust.
+Holly has investigated the situation and has found that in Exchange Online, you can create a connection filter policy that defines a list of IP addresses that you trust.
 This is known as an Allow list, or Safe Sender list.
 You can also create a blocked senders list, which is a list of IP addresses, typically from known spammers, that you don't ever want to receive email messages from.

 1. In the **Exchange admin center**, you should still be displaying **protection** from the left-hand navigation pane.
-In this list of protection tabs across the top of the screen, select **connection filter.**
+In the list of protection tabs across the top of the screen, select **connection filter.**

 2. In the list of connection filters, the **Default** filter is already selected by default.
 Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this filter.

-3. In the **Default** window, in the left-hand pane, select **connection filtering**.  <br/>
+3. In the **Default** window, in the left-hand pane, select the **connection filtering** tab.  <br/>

 	**Note:** In this section you will be presented a variety of options on what IP Addresses will be allowed to send messages to your environment and what IP addresses will be blocked.

 4. At this time, you will NOT be adding IP addresses to the allow or block lists.
 You can do this if you have a known IP address you would like to test against.
 It typically takes up to 1 hour to replicate the change.
 For this lab, simply review the fact that you can create allowed and blocked lists of IP addresses.

-5. As a best practice, select **Enable safe list** to enable the most common third-party sources of trusted senders for your tenant.
+5. As a best practice, select the **Enable safe list** check box at the bottom of the page to enable the most common third-party sources of trusted senders for your tenant.

 6. Select **Save** to save this filter.